 Only want Amazon Prime Video?
 In that case, you’ll pay $8.99 a month.

-But those prices only get you access to premium subscriptions through Amazon Channels, You’ll still need to pay separately for channels like Showtime, Starz, and CBS All Access.
+But those prices only get you access to premium subscriptions through Amazon Channels, You’ll still need to pay separately for channels like Showtime, Starz, and Paramount Plus.

 There is a limited amount of free content on Amazon Channels.
 One notable example is IMDb TV.
 It has free movies and TV shows, albeit with ads, and you don’t need an Amazon Prime subscription to watch it.
 But, in general, an Amazon Prime subscription is your cost of entry to Amazon Channels.

 The pricing varies based on what channel you want to watch.
-For instance, HBO Max will cost you $14.99 a month, while CBS All Access is $5.99 a month for a plan with commercials, or $9.99 a month if you want to go commercial-free.
+For instance, Max will cost you $14.99 a month, while Paramount Plus is $5.99 a month for a plan with commercials, or $9.99 a month if you want to go commercial-free.